sveltejs/cli/.changeset/fifty-books-send.md

 'sv': patch
 ---

-feat(cl): add `--no-dir-check` option to `sv add`.
+feat(cli): add `--no-dir-check` option to `sv create`.
 With this flag, even if the folder is not empty, no prompt will be shown